Creating Integrations with MuleSoft Dev Agent

 Before You Begin

-Before you start creating your integration:
+Before you start creating your application, make sure you meet the following prerequisites:

 -

-Ensure that you have the required Anypoint Code Builder permissions.
+Make sure you have the required Anypoint Code Builder permissions.

 -